 I’m even more in love with my slow cooker(s) than I was before beginning this project.

-The Slow Cooker is an Essential Kitchen Tool
+Why Is The Slow Cooker an Essential Kitchen Tool for Weight Loss?

 I think the slow cooker is a busy person’s most invaluable kitchen tool.
 Especially if you’re trying to eat better and lose weight.